pmfarley/sasviya/README.md

 ...
 ```

+i.e.:

 * C = US, O = Internet Security Research Group, CN = ISRG Root X1
   * C = US, O = Let's Encrypt, CN = R3
     * CN = *.apps.rosa.sasviya-5adf.mh2a.p3.openshiftapps.com

+Since we do not have a web server certificate available, we cannot include the patches meant for front-door-tls or full-stack-tls which can be found at `sas-bases/components/security/core/base`.
+We still want to include the templates found at `sas-bases/components/security/network/route.openshift.io/route` because we do want Routes to be added to the site.yaml.

-Some components in SAS Viya use a "north-south" communication pattern, so SAS need to trust the LE CA and Root certs.
-We will add these certificates to the truststores (might not be needed actually - the CA's of the LE certificate could already be known and trusted).
+As some components in SAS Viya use a "north-south" communication pattern, SAS needs to trust the LE CA and Root certs.
+We will add these certificates to the pod truststores (this might not be needed actually - the CA's of the LE certificate could already be known and trusted).

 ```shell
 mkdir -p site-config/security/cacerts